pretorh/lfs-notes/steps/0-setup.md

 See `scripts/3/setup-sources.sh`

 ## Download the sources

 Get the wget-list from linuxfromscratch for the current version and download the sources.

-There were some files not in the wget-list, so will need to download them separately.
+Consider downloading from a [mirror](http://www.linuxfromscratch.org/mirrors.html) with https

 See `scripts/3/download-sources.sh`
 If running this script from within the new lfs system, change into the sources directory first (ex `cd $LFS/sources`)

-Consider downloading from a [mirror](http://www.linuxfromscratch.org/mirrors.html) with https

 ### versions/missing packages